The BEST Kombucha Ratio for a Tasty Brew

 How much sugar should I add to my kombucha?

-• 2 Gallons: Add 2 cups of sugar to your 8 cups of freshly brewed tea.
+• 2 Gallon container: Add 2 cups of sugar to your 8 cups of freshly brewed tea.

-• 1 Cup: Add 1 Tbsp of sugar to your 5 oz of freshly brewed tea.
+• 1 Cup container: Add 1 Tbsp of sugar to your 5 oz of freshly brewed tea.

 Just like with the other ingredients we have discussed, you want as clean of a product as possible.
 You technically can use basic white sugar, but I recommend organic cane juice crystals.
-This is the one that I use:
+Azure Standard has some great bulk options as well!

 The Homesteading RDs's Product Picks